silentnoodlemaster/another-new-tab/README.md

 ## Installation

+To download from the chrome webstore, join the [google group](https://groups.google.com/forum/#!forum/another-new-tab-testers/join)

-Load this extension unpacked.
+alternatively, Load this extension unpacked.

-### Detailed instructions
+### How to install manually
 1. Download this repo

 1. Go to `chrome://extensions`